Dynatrace/ace-box/user-skel/ansible/roles/dashboard/Readme.md

   You can also add "guides" for your use cases that can be seen on "Use Cases" section of "Home" tab of the Dashboard.

+  "extRefs" is an additional capability to provide references to external tools.
+Description will be added to the dashboard's homepage.
+References can optionally contain credentials.
+Credentials will be added to the dashboard's "Links" page.

 ```yaml
     ---
     useCases: